jfehrle/coq/doc/sphinx/proof-engine/vernacular-commands.rst

    the usual defined constants, whose actual values are of course relevant in general.

-   .. cmdv:: Global Transparent {+ @qualid }
-      :name: Global Transparent

-      The scope of Transparent is limited to the current section, or current file, unless the variant :cmd:`Global Transparent` is used.

-   .. exn:: The reference @qualid was not found in the current environment.
+   .. exn:: The reference @smart_qualid was not found in the current environment.

-      There is no constant referred by :n:`@qualid` in the environment.
+      There is no constant :n:`@smart_qualid` defined in the environment.

       .. seealso::